 DHA recognises the value and demand of Social Media Advertisements (SMAs) in the field of healthcare.
-This standard sets out the requirements for managing medical advertisement content on social media for DHA licensed health facilities and healthcare professionals.
+This guideline sets out the requirements for managing medical advertisement content on social media DHA licensed to health facilities and healthcare professionals.
 Any information provided on social media for a regulated health service should be reliable and useful and assist patients, carers and public in their decision-making.
 The risk of false, misleading or deceptive SMA can lead to unsafe (physical and psychological), unnecessary and unethical practice.
 All health facilities and healthcare professionals are therefore required to promote good ethical SMA to ensure the health profession provides high quality and safe care and remains a trusted entity, source of best practice and information for patient informed and decision-making.

-This standard is not exhaustive and therefore other matters that relate to health advertisement that are not covered in this standard.
-Furthermore, this standard does not detail specific scenarios, but rather sets out the parameters of good SMA practice.
-All DHA licensed health facilities and healthcare professionals alike should make use of the standard within the context of their own healthcare setting and assure ethical practice.
-If there is any conflict between this Standard, Policy and/or Law, then the Law will take precedence followed by the Policy.
-The standard touches on the following:
+This guideline is not exhaustive and therefore other matters that relate to health advertisement that are not covered in this guideline.
+Furthermore, this guideline does not detail specific scenarios, but rather sets out the parameters of good SMA practice.
+All DHA licensed health facilities and healthcare professionals alike should make use of the guideline within the context of their own healthcare setting and assure ethical practice.
+If there is any conflict between this Guideline, Policy and/or Law, then the Law will take precedence followed by the Policy.
+The guideline touches on the following:

-- General Considerations; - Health Facility Management Personnel Responsibilities; - Responsibilities of the Medical Directors; and - Use Of Pictures/Images and Videos (PIV).
+- General Considerations; - Health Facility Management Personnel Responsibilities; - Healthcare Professionals Responsibilities; and - Use Of Pictures/Images and Videos (PIV).